JacobLey/juniper/README.md

 TupleSchema | [(prepend)prefixItem](https://json-schema.org/understanding-json-schema/reference/array.html#tuple-validation) | ❌ | ❌ | ✅ | ❌

 ### Implementation Notes
 * ObjectSchema.patternProperties takes advantage of the string type of the keys.
-However the key itself is a regular expression pattern, and cannot be interpretted directly.
+However the key itself is a regular expression pattern, and cannot be interpreted directly.
 So the key should be wrapped with the `PatternProperties` helper type.
   * Example:
     ```ts
     import { numberSchema, objectSchema, PatternProperties, SchemaType } from 'juniper';